ngraczykowski/iris-root/modules/webapp/README.md

 ##### Users and roles
 Currently we support following roles:
 - Analyst
+- Approver
 - Auditor
 - Business Operator
-- Admin (composes of Analyst, Auditor, Business Operator)
+- Admin (composes of Analyst, Approver, Auditor, Business Operator)

 Users for development purposes are as follows: